Yoctol/bottender/docs/getting-started.md

 ![](https://user-images.githubusercontent.com/3382565/67745483-5667ef80-fa5f-11e9-8bae-39489b8544e7.png)
 ![](https://user-images.githubusercontent.com/3382565/67745485-57008600-fa5f-11e9-8fed-8d97d600a760.png)

-Running the bot in the [Bottender Console Mode](the-basics-console-mode.md) is the easiest way to run the bot.
-To run in the console mode, provide the `--console` option to the `npm run dev` command:
+Running the bot in [Bottender Console Mode](the-basics-console-mode.md) is the easiest way to run the bot.
+To run in Console Mode, provide the `--console` option to the `npm run dev` command:

 ```sh
 cd my-app